ted537/pt20-student/phase2-testing-documentation.md

   constants, separated by commas, unlike semicolons in Pascal
 * `public-val.pt` tests that constants can optionally be declared as public by using the `public` keyword
+*  `old-const.pt` verifies that the deprecated `const` keyword no longer works for defining constants

 **test/parser/if**